xuyxu/Clustering/README.md

     - In addition, it introduces one regularization item related to weight entropy into the objective function, in order to mitigate the aforementioned problem in **Subspace K-means**.
     - Apart from its succinctness and efficiency, it works well on a broad range of real-world datasets.
 - **Sparse Subspace Clustering**

-## 3. Examples for Clustering
-## 4. Examples for Subspace Clustering